ritza-co/CodeCapsules/serverlessFirstSteps/Customizing-your-domain-on-CC/Customizing-your-domain-on-codecapsules.md

 3. Press "Add A Custom Domain".

-4. Copy the supplied IP address and type in the name of the web-address you purchased (mine was lincolnportfolio.co.za)
+4. Copy the supplied IP address and type in the name of the web-address purchased.

 5. Click "Create Domain".